Tiramisu-Compiler/tiramisu/README.md

 Compiling Tiramisu
 ----------------------
 #### Prerequisites
+###### Required

 1) autoconf and libtool.
 To install them on Ubuntu you can use the following commands:

         sudo apt-get install autoconf
         sudo apt-get install libtool

-2) LLVM-5.0 or greater (required by the [Halide] (https://github.com/halide/Halide) framework, check the section "Acquiring LLVM" in the Halide [README] (https://github.com/halide/Halide/blob/master/README.md) for details on how to get LLVM and install it).

-3) CMake 3.5 or greater.
+2) CMake 3.5 or greater.
 Instructions on installing CMake can be found on the project's [website] (https://cmake.org/install/).

+3) LLVM-5.0 or greater (required by the [Halide] (https://github.com/halide/Halide) framework, check the section "Acquiring LLVM" in the Halide [README] (https://github.com/halide/Halide/blob/master/README.md) for details on how to get LLVM and install it).

+4) GMP library (required by ISL): https://gmplib.org/

+###### Optional
-4) libpng and libjpeg
+1) If you want to run Halide benchmarks/tests: libpng and libjpeg

+2) If you want to run BLAS benchmarks: Intel MKL

+3) If you want to generate documentation: Doxygen

 #### Building
 1) Get Tiramisu